Top 6 Mobile Engagement Hacks for F2P Games

 For an industry as dynamic as mobile games, your game will have to continuously evolve to meet the demands of an ever-shifting player base.
 Aside from actual updates to the code, there are many small, continuous changes you can make in terms of content, events, and community to keep your game relevant.
 These ongoing changes or complementary material are known as LiveOps.

-MUST READ Here’s How To Download Asphalt 8 For PC
+MUST READ How To Run Girls’ Frontline For PC

 Rotating items for purchase through your in-app shop is one possibility.
 As are offering seasonal lines for cosmetics, or throwing a flash sale for coveted items.
 In terms of content, you can offer bonus levels for devoted players.
 Or you can drum up enthusiasm in the community for a game-wide tournament, hunt, or battle royale.